-This is not just another guide, it’s the LiveTrigger alternative guide to Belgrade
+It is not just another alternative guide, this is the LiveTrigger alternate guide to Belgrade

 Everyone who has toured the Balkan countries will tell you the same thing: get that fucking ATA carnet and tour the Balkans!

 It is going to be one of the best experiences in your life.

 It was the same for us, that why we decided to create this Belgrade alternative guide, to tell everyone how good Beograd is!

 I’ve met Kosta two days before our show in Belgrade.